Zhenis-ref/Combinatorial-Compression-Engine/README.md

 The ΔN–ΔD model and the Delta Engine architecture presented in this repository are original works by Zhengis Tileubay.

 © 2026 Zhengis Tileubay.
-All rights reserved.
+Licensed for research and non-commercial use.
+Commercial licensing available upon request.

 For licensing or collaboration inquiries, please contact the author.